matt-tha/CICP-MOD11/lab3.md

 5. Once the report was opened browse through the pages, observe the information presented.
 6. Close the report viewer.

-This concludes the lab exercise.
+This concludes lab exercise 3.